 The XP-Pen Artist 22 is an excellent option for beginners who want a screen.
-It’s a few hundred dollars more than the Wacom, but the functionality and ability to see what you’re drawing are huge benefits, especially considering the price point.
+It offers a 21.5-inch display for less than $400.

-The pen sensitivity of the XPEN artist 22 matches the other two options, with 8192 pressure sensitivity.
+The pen sensitivity of the XP-PEN Artist 22 matches the other two options, with 8192 pressure sensitivity.

-A sizeable disadvantage to the Xpen 22 is its considerable weight.
+A sizeable disadvantage to the XP-Pen Artist 22 is its considerable weight.
 This hefty tablet weighs over 15 lbs!
 However, the display screen is also giant for a mid-priced drawing tablet.
-At a little over 20 inches, it has more drawing area than either of the other two beginner tablets, 1080p resolution, and a wide viewing angle to ensure you can see everything on the massive screen.
-It also has an integrated adjustable stand, so you can set it however it’s most comfortable for you.
+At a little over 20 inches, it has more drawing area than the other two beginner tablets, 1080p resolution, and a wide viewing angle to ensure you can see everything on the massive screen.
+It also has an integrated adjustable stand, so you can set it comfortably.

-The Xpen artist 22 is not a stand-alone monitor, and it does not have Bluetooth connectivity.
+The XP-Pen Artist 22 is not a stand-alone monitor and does not have Bluetooth connectivity.
 Like the Huion Inspiroy, it only works when connected to the computer.
 Both type C to type C and HDMI connections are available.